Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Method

+where $p(t)$ is the uniform distribution $\mathcal{U}[0,1]$, $x_t^{+}=(1-t)x_{\mathrm{tgt}}^{+}+t\epsilon$, $x_t^{-}=(1-t)x_{\mathrm{tgt}}^{-}+t\epsilon$ are interpolated images between each target image and same random noise $\epsilon \sim \mathcal{N}(0,I)$.
+In Sec.~\ref{sec:appendix_loss_derivation} and Sec.~\ref{sec:appendix_condmi} of the Appendix, we provide a detailed derivation of this loss, as well as a mutual information–based justification that theoretically grounds its role in enhancing subject fidelity.
+We further confirm the effectiveness of comparison-based learning for fine-tuning diffusion models toward specific mode sampling through a toy experiment, the result of which is presented in Sec.~\ref{sec:appendix_toy_example} of the Appendix.

 As SFO aims to enhance subject fidelity by capturing fine-grained details of the target subject, we focus on fine-tuning on timestep regions where such details begin to emerge during the generation process.
-Rather than blindly following the uniform timestep distribution $t \sim \mathcal{U}[0,1]$ as used in theoretical formulations (Eq.~\ref{eq:L_ao_uniform}), we adopt insights from prior works~\cite{p2weighting,sd3,edm,understanding} that emphasize the importance of middle timesteps.
-Accordingly, we sample timesteps from a logit-normal distribution during fine-tuning process, where $\text{logit}(t) = \log(\frac{t}{1-t}) \sim \mathcal{N}(0, I)$, to place more weight on this critical region.
-This timestep reweighting enables our fine-tuning to effectively capture and reflect the fine subject-specific details from the reference image.
+Rather than blindly following the uniform timestep distribution $t \sim \mathcal{U}[0,1]$ as used in theoretical formulations (Eq.~\ref{eq:L_ao_uniform}), we adopt insights from prior works~\citep{p2weighting,sd3,edm,understanding} that emphasize the training in middle timesteps.
+Accordingly, we sample timesteps from a logit-normal distribution during the fine-tuning process, where $\text{logit}(t) = \log(\frac{t}{1-t}) \sim \mathcal{N}(0, I)$, to place more weight on this critical region.